AshleyPikachu/Super-Bit-Shader/README.md

 # Super-Bit-Shader (Version: 3.5)
 -----------------------------------------------------------------------------------------------------------------------
-Super-Bit-Shader (SBS) is a GLSL Retroarch Pixel Index shader that allows the user to color monochromatic games using a variety of palettes all the press of a hotkey button.
+Super-Bit-Shader (SBS) is a GLSL Retroarch Pixel Index shader that allows the user to color monochromatic games using a variety of palettes.

 **Supported Consoles**
 * Game Boy / Game Boy Color (DoubleCherryGB / TGB Dual)